fdzgallen/MemPhaseFlow3D/README.md

 Modifying the code as explained in the article you can simulate multiple flows: Poiseuille, Couette, temporal-dependent etc. Here we will provide a few versions of the code so you can simulate different systems without issue, but playing with the code to explore new possibilities is encouraged.

+# Initial conditions
+There are three possible shapes defined inside the code for the deformable object in the initial conditions:
+- Elipsoid shape
+- Rotated elipsoid shape
+- Spheroid shape

+Originally uploaded using elipsoid shape, this can be changed by commenting/uncommenting the lines of code in the Initial Conditions section of the code.

 # Input